 Molten Aluminum Temperature Measurement: Smelting & Foundries

 Aluminum smelters take raw bauxite and convert the alumina found in bauxite into the metal we know as aluminum.
 This is a process that requires an enormous amount of electricity and smelters are often located close to hydro-electric power stations.
-Infrared pyrometers are used at many different stages of this process, but they are most important for molten aluminum temperature measurement after the metal has been smelted down and is being poured and cooled into different shapes – ingots, billets or pigs.
+Aluminum infrared temperature sensor technology are used at many different stages of this process, but they are most important for molten aluminum temperature measurement after the metal has been smelted down and is being poured and cooled into different shapes – ingots, billets or pigs.

 Molten Aluminum Stream